-- In regards to this policy, social events are defined as activities primarily designed to serve the hobby, recreation or personal interests of those attending. - The purchase of liquor is not an eligible use of gaming proceeds. - Activities involving senior citizens may be excluded from this policy.
+- In regards to this policy, social events are defined as activities primarily designed to serve the hobby, recreation, or personal interests of those attending. - 2.
+The purchase of liquor is not an eligible use of gaming proceeds. - Activities involving senior citizens may be excluded from this policy.
 (Please refer to Section 5.15 - Senior Citizen Activities - Use of Proceeds).

-- The Regulatory Division, Licensing Support Section, shall review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - The Regulatory Division, Financial Review Section, shall review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - The Financial Review Section shall review the group's financial report to ensure gaming proceeds are not spent on liquor purchases.
+- The Regulatory Division, Licensing Support Section, must review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, Terms and Conditions of licence and Board policies. - The Regulatory Division, Financial Review Section, must review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, Terms and Conditions of licence and Board policies. - 3.
+The Financial Review Section must review the group's financial report to ensure gaming proceeds are not spent on liquor purchases.